 - provide three letters of reference (one being from your supervisor)

-- those applicants who are considered by the School Teaching Personnel Committee to be appropriate will be invited to present a seminar and to meet with members of the School.
+- those applicants who are considered by the Departmental Teaching Personnel Committee to be appropriate will be invited to present a seminar and to meet with members of the department.

 DOWNLOAD THE SAMPLE CV IN OCGS FORMAT

-PLEASE NOTE: Applicants for adjunct appointment who also wish to supervise graduate students may also include an application for Supervisory Privileges.
-Procedures for application for supervisory privileges through this School will be forwarded to interested applicants upon request, or are available on our website.
+PLEASE NOTE: Applicants for adjunct appointment who also wish to supervise graduate students may also include an application for membership in the Faculty of Graduate and Postdoctoral Studies (FGPS).
+Procedures for application to the FGPS through this department will be forwarded to interested applicants upon request, or are available on our website: (http://www.grad.uottawa.ca/Default.aspx?tabid=1883).

 In assessing applications for adjunct professorships, Section 17.5 of the Collective Agreement will apply.
-The School TPC and Assembly will consider the involvement of these candidates in the following areas:
+The departmental DTPC and assembly will consider the involvement of these candidates in the following areas:

 - Evidence of academic excellence: for example, independent peer-reviewed research funding or equivalent.

-- A research focus that is directly linked to the fields of Epidemiology, Biostatistics, Community Medicine, Public Health, Health Services Research.
+- A research focus thas is directly linked to the fields of Epidemiology, Biostatistics, Community Medicine, Public Health, Health Services Research.

-- Commitment of the candidate to become involved in School activities and programs - e.g. teaching, membership on School Committees, research collaborations, attendance at School Seminars, graduate student supervision.
+- Commitment of the candidate to become involved in departmental activities and programs - e.g. teaching, membership on departmental committees, research collaborations, attendance at departmental seminars, graduate student supervision.

-- Current and future ability of candidate to offer sound training to graduate students in an area of research relevant to this School.
-Only members holding Supervisory Privileges may supervise students.
-Procedures for application for supervisory privileges will be forwarded to interested applicants upon request, or are available on our website.
+- Current and future ability of candidate to offer sound training to graduate students in an area of research relevant to this department.
+Only members of the Faculty of Graduate and Postdoctoral Studies (FGPS) may supervise students.
+Procedures for application to the FGPS will be forwarded to interested applicants upon request, or are available on our website: (http://www.grad.uottawa.ca/Default.aspx?tabid=1883).

-- In order to maintain a continued link with students who are studying off-site, Adjunct Professors who wish to supervise graduate students will be asked to identify a core member of the School, who is also a member holding supervisory privileges, to act as a co-supervisor.
+- In order to maintain a continued link with students who are studying off-site, Adjunct Professors who wish to supervise graduate students will be asked to identify a core member of the department, who is also a member of the Faculty of Graduate and Postdoctoral Studies, to act as a co-supervisor.

 Conditions for Adjunct Professor Status: